Nasirus-Digital-Solution/muhammad-abbas-portfolio/README.md

 ## 🌐 Deployment

-This portfolio is deployed on Azure Static Web Apps.
+This portfolio is deployed on Github Web Apps.

-### Live Website
-Visit: [Your Azure URL here]

 ## 📧 Contact